MetroTopia/Linux-Distro-Chooser/README.md

 Please contribute to this little application.
 I am not and never will make money from this.

-This is just a heads up so check out the installation.md!
+>This is just a heads up so check out the installation.md for the install and install guide!

 --MetroTopia